expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-04/lab04.md

 8. Set a new value to the previous element, reflecting the number of vowels present in the input text: result.innerHTML = 'Your input contains ' + count + ' vowels';

+## HTML Web Storage
+1. HTML web storage; better than cookies.
+2. With web storage, web applications can store data locally within the user's browser.
+3. Before HTML5, application data had to be stored in cookies, included in every server request.
+Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.
+4. Unlike cookies, the storage limit is far larger (at least 5MB) and information is never transferred to the server.
+5. Web storage is per origin (per domain and protocol).
+All pages, from one origin, can store and access the same data.
+6. HTML web storage provides two objects for storing data on the client:
+    * window.localStorage - stores data with no expiration date
+    * window.sessionStorage - stores data for one session (data is lost when the browser tab is closed) Before using web storage, check browser support for localStorage and sessionStorage: <br/>
+if (typeof(Storage) !== "undefined") { <br/>
+  // Code for localStorage/sessionStorage. <br/>
+} else { <br/>
+  // Sorry!
+No Web Storage support.. <br/>
+} <br/>

+### The localStorage Object
+The localStorage object stores the data with no expiration date.
+The data will not be deleted when the browser is closed, and will be available the next day, week, or year.
+1. Open [last_name.html](https://github.com/expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/blob/master/lab-04/last_name.html) in browser (chrome/firefox/ie).
+2. Open [last_name.html](https://github.com/expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/blob/master/lab-04/last_name.html) in text editor.
+3. Add following statement for storing last name. <br/>
+    localStorage.setItem("lastname", "Bilal"); <br/>
+4. Add following statement to retrieve last name. <br/>
+    document.getElementById("result").innerHTML = localStorage.getItem("lastname"); <br/>

 ## C. HTML5 Web Storage.

 The rest of the lab will be focused on achieving data persistence using a web storage.